chazzox/organiseMe/README.md

 ### wtf is this?

-this really do be my coursework. more coming soon written in react-native by me. coming soon to the nearest shady app manager near u
+this really do be my coursework. written in react-native by me. coming soon to the nearest shady app manager near u

 # running